The legend of the fox and the creation of fire

 Foire aux questions

-Q: What is the story behind the legend of the fox and the creation of fire?
+What is the legend of the fire fox?

-Q: What does the fox symbolize in this legend?
+What does the fire fox symbolize in Indigenous culture?